Sau Mau Ping: Name

 Its Chinese name was formerly So Mau Ping (蘇茅坪), but this was often mis-rendered So Mo Ping (掃墓坪), meaning a place to 'visit one's ancestors'.
 In fact, during World War II, much of the area was used as a cemetery.
 The Chinese name was considered inappropriate for a residential area and so it was changed to the current one, meaning "nice and prosperous".

+History

+In August 1976, eighteen people were killed in one landslip in Sau Mau Ping, as a consequence of tropical storm Ellen.

 Features

 Sau Mau Ping was part of the early Kwun Tong satellite city in Hong Kong.
 Sau Mau Ping Estate, Hiu Lai Court and Po Tat Estate are major public housing estates in the area.
 There is a shopping mall below Po Tat Estate.

 The United Christian Hospital, serving all of eastern Kowloon, is located in Sau Mau Ping.
 The hospital was founded in 1973 and is currently undergoing a major expansion scheduled for completion in 2023.